OWASP/www-project-developer-guide/release/04-foundations/02-secure-development.md

    within the development teams - ideally every team should have a security champion that has a special interest in security and has received further training, enabling the team to build security in.

-* **Operation**: the OWASP [DevSecOps Guideline][devsecops] explains how to best implement a secure pipeline, using best practices and introducing automation tools to help 'shift-left'.
+* **Operations**: the OWASP [DevSecOps Guideline][devsecops] explains how to best implement a secure pipeline, using best practices and automation tools to help 'shift-left' security issues.
-    Refer to the DevSecOps Guideline for more information on any of the topics within DevSecOps and in particular sections on Operation.
+    Refer to the DevSecOps Guideline for more information on any of the topics within DevSecOps and in particular sections on Operations.

 * **Supply chain**: attacks that leverage the supply chain can be devastating and there have been several high profile of products being successfully exploited.